bmh2127/openai-responses-api/README.md

 # OpenAI Responses API

 A Python application that uses OpenAI's API to analyze PDF documents and answer questions about their content.
+This project demonstrates the use of OpenAI's file analysis capabilities with the GPT-4 model.

 ## Features

 - PDF document analysis using OpenAI's API
-- Question-answering capabilities based on document content
+- Question-answering capabilities about document content
-- Environment variable configuration for API keys
+- Environment variable management for API keys
-- Python 3.12+ compatibility
+- Modern Python project structure with uv package manager

 ## Prerequisites